-Students who withdraw or take a Leave of Absence, who fail to return from an approved Leave of Absence, who are dismissed, or otherwise fail to complete the term for which they were charged, will receive a refund of University charges based on a pro rata calculation.
-If students withdraw during the first 60% of a term, University charges are prorated based on the percentage of the term that has elapsed.
+Students who withdraw or take a LOA, who fail to return from an approved LOA, who are dismissed, or otherwise fail to complete the term for which they are charged, will receive a refund of University charges based on a pro rata calculation if the student withdraws during the first 60% of a term.
+University charges are prorated based on the percentage of the term that has elapsed.
 Applicable University charges may consist of tuition, administrative fees, and on campus housing.
 If a withdrawal takes place after the 60% point, full University charges remain due.
-The refund is determined by students’ effective dates of separation.
+All tuition refunds for students on LOA or students withdrawing are based on the date the LOA begins or the date the student began the withdrawal process or was administratively withdrawn.
 For refund information related to the Housing Cancellation Policy, please consult the University website.

 Return of Title IV Financial Aid

-Though aid is posted to a student’s account at the start of each period, funds are earned as a student completes the period.
-If a student withdraws during the payment period or period of enrollment, the amount of Title IV program assistance that has been earned up to that point is determined by a specific formula.
-If a student received less assistance than the amount earned, a student may be able to receive those additional funds.
-If a student received more assistance than they earned however, the excess funds must be returned by the school and/or the student.
+If a student received less Title IV aid than the amount earned, a student may be eligible to receive those additional funds as a post-withdrawal disbursement.
+If a student received more assistance than earned however, the excess funds must be returned by the school and/or the student.

 Private or institutional sources of aid